nowsecure/gitlabci/README.md

 ## Getting Started

 ### Access token
 Generate token as described in https://nowsecurehelp.zendesk.com/hc/en-us/articles/360034149691 (Note: customer sign in is required to access this resource).
-This token will be specified by environment variable `AUTO_TOKEN`.
+This token will be specified by environment variable `NOWSECURE_TOKEN`.

 ### Required Environment variables

-- `AUTO_TOKEN=default_token` - Specifies auto token from your account
+- `NOWSECURE_TOKEN=default_token` - Specifies auto token from your account
-- `AUTO_GROUP=default_group` - Specifies group for your account
+- `NOWSECURE_GROUP=default_group` - Specifies group for your account
-- `BINARY_FILE=default_binary` - Path to Android apk or IOS ipa - this file must be mounted via volume for the access
+- `NOWSECURE_BINARY_FILE=default_binary` - Path to Android apk or IOS ipa - this file must be mounted via volume for the access

-**Note**: We recommend using secured environment variables in Gitlab to specify `AUTO_GROUP` and `BINARY_FILE` values.
+**Note**: We recommend using secured environment variables in Gitlab to specify `NOWSECURE_GROUP` and `NOWSECURE_BINARY_FILE` values.

 ### Optional Environment variables

 Following are optional parameters that can be set from environment variables:

-- `MAX_WAIT=nn (default 30)` - Default max wait in minutes for the mobile analysis
+- `NOWSECURE_MIN_WAIT=nn (default 30)` - Default max wait in minutes for the mobile analysis
 - `MAX_SCORE=nn (default 50)` - Minimum score the app must have otherwise it would fail
-- `ARTIFACTS_DIR=/home/gradle/artifacts` - Specifies artifacts directory where json files are stored
+- `NOWSECURE_ARTIFACTS_DIR=/home/gradle/artifacts` - Specifies artifacts directory where json files are stored

 ## Creating a Gitlab-CI Pipeline: